ASCENDynamics-NFP/AscendCoopPlatform/.github/ISSUE_TEMPLATE/epic.md

 #### Epic Description:
 Provide a detailed description of the Epic.
 Explain what the Epic is, its purpose, and its overall goal.
 Mention any high-level details that provide context about what needs to be achieved.

-#### Business Justification:
-Explain why this Epic is important.
-Mention how it aligns with broader business goals or objectives.

 #### Acceptance Criteria:
 List the high-level criteria that define when the Epic is completed.
 What are the key outcomes that need to be achieved?